BernalF/IteratorCompositePattern-Demo/README.md

 ---

 **🎉 Happy Learning!
-Transform your understanding of Iterator and Composite Patterns through this engaging, interactive experience!** 🚀
+Transform your understanding of Iterator and Composite Patterns through this engaging, interactive casino gaming experience!** 🚀

 ---

-*Built with ❤️ for the developer community • Perfect for presentations, education, and hands-on learning*
+*Built with ❤️ for the developer community • Perfect for presentations, education, and hands-on learning in the gaming industry*